 - For information on student organizations, leadership development, and campus life, see the Office of Student Life.

 - For those experiencing distress, feel free to see our department’s Undergraduate Advisor, to talk to your professors, or to visit the Distressed Students website.

 - Graduating seniors are encouraged to apply for our Department awards for academic achievement, community service and social justice, and artistic achievement as well as the highest departmental honor, the Sucheng Chan Distinguished Achievement Award.

 - There are a variety of other college, university, and national awards for scholarship, leadership, and service for graduating seniors; see the Office of Student Life and College Honors websites.

 For more information, please see our Undergraduate Advisor in HSSB 5044.
 Feel free to stop by between 9-12 and 1-4, or make an appointment (9-10:30 or 1-3:30).
 Just contact 805.893.8039.

-Also, feel free to talk to our Department Chair, John Park, or any of our faculty about our courses and opportunities in the department.
+Also, feel free to talk to our Department Chair, Lisa Park, or any of our faculty about our courses and opportunities in the department.

 For Asian American Studies Majors and Minors

 - Please do check your “umail” account (or forward your umail emails), as our department regularly sends information by email.